 The thriller, filler and spiller plant formula is a traditional combination of plants that looks great in a planter.
 If these terms are a mystery to you, I've described them in detail in my post called

 If the window box is under a window, I often don't put in a tall thriller type plant.
-In some cases the window box looks better when the plants and flowers are the same height across the planter and the flowers trail down.
+In some cases the window box looks better when the plants and flowers are the same height across the planter and flowers or interesting leafy plants trail down.
 In this example the petunias and potato vine will grow to roughly the same height and will trail down the window frame.

 Watering